 JOHN MACLANE JOHANSEN (1916-2012)

 Johansen was born in New York City where he attended the John Dewey School before transferring to the Choate School in Wallingford CT.
 He attended Harvard graduating in 1939.
 He continued at Harvard, studying under Marcel Breuer and Walter Gropius, earning a master's degree in architecture in 1942.
 He worked for Breuer briefly before joining the Fuller Construction Company building Navy barracks.
 He worked for Skidmore, Owings & Merrill, setting up his own firm in 1948 while teaching at Pratt and Yale.
 Johansen became known as one of the Harvard Five, a group which included Philip Johnson, Marcel Breuer, Landis Gores, and Eliot Noyes.
 In 1981, he married Beate (Ati) Gropius, daughter of Walter Gropius.
 He had two children, Deborah and Christen.
 Most of his records and archives burned in a fire.
 Video.
 Research by Catherine Westergaard Cramer.
-Video.